 As someone who’s not naturally organized or well planned, creating flexible routines that I actually accomplished took years for me.
 But once I discovered what worked, it’s freed me up to live on purpose.

-With more time for the things that matter, such as spending time with family or ministering to others, this flexible schedule has been a blessing.
+With more time for the things that matter, such as spending time with family or ministering to others, a flexible schedule has been a blessing.
 And I promise, even if you’ve struggled with planning your day in the past, you can do this!

 PIN THIS RESOURCE: